Spreadsheet Converter

 - - Flat exports like CSV and TSV do not preserve formulas, styling, comments, or workbook structure.

-- - Delimiter, encoding, and selected sheet need to stay explicit rather than inferred silently.
+- - Delimiter, encoding, and selected sheet stay explicit instead of being guessed silently.

-The current public slice focuses on XLSX, CSV, and TSV routes that are useful for imports, exports, and cleanup flows.
+You can work with practical XLSX, CSV, and TSV routes used for imports, exports, and cleanup tasks.

-Spreadsheet failures usually come from hidden parsing assumptions, so the UI should make those boundaries obvious early.
+Spreadsheet issues often come from hidden parsing assumptions, so the page surfaces those decisions early.

 CSV vs TSV: which delimiter is safer for your data?